lisan-5/Event-Booking-System/README.md

-# Event-Booking-System

-**🎫 Event Booking System**
-A Laravel app where users can book event tickets and receive QR codes.
-Organizers manage events, seat limits, and bookings.
-Includes role-based access, PDF tickets, and an admin dashboard.

 # Event Ticketing System

 A robust Laravel application for managing events, ticket bookings, and attendee verification with QR codes.
 Includes features for organizers, attendees, and administrators.